Division of Primary Care

 West Haven, CT 06516

-Joanne DeSanto Iennaco is an Associate Professor in the Psychiatric-Mental Health Specialty and holds a PhD in Chronic Disease Epidemiology from Yale University's School of Public Health.
-She is dually certified as a family psychiatric-mental health nurse practitioner and an adult psychiatric-mental health clinical nurse specialist.
+Joanne DeSanto Iennaco is an associate professor and specialty coordinator in the Psychiatric-Mental Health specialty.
+She holds a PhD in Chronic Disease Epidemiology from Yale University's School of Public Health.
+Joanne is dually certified as a family psychiatric-mental health nurse practitioner and an adult psychiatric-mental health clinical nurse specialist.
 Iennaco is co-investigator on a Substance Abuse and Mental Health Services Administration grant focused on Screening, Brief Intervention and Referral to Treatment (SBIRT) for substance abuse, involving curriculum integration of a brief negotiated intervention using motivational interviewing.
 Her research program focuses on the measurement and effects of exposures at work.
 Her recent study, the Aggression Exposure Study, involves measuring and understanding the effects of aggression exposure on workers in the inpatient psychiatric setting.
 She has also worked with Yale's Occupational and Environmental Medicine research team where she studies the effect of psychosocial exposures in the workplace on health.

 Prior to pursuing her PhD, Joanne was a tenured Associate Professor of Nursing at St. Joseph's College in Maine, where she was the program director for the BSN Opportunities program.
 In addition to teaching psychiatric mental health nursing and community health nursing, she was instrumental in developing the College's successful service-learning program.
 As Project Director, she developed a college-wide service-learning infrastructure, community partnerships and promoted service-learning integration by faculty.
 She was honored with a Faculty Service-learning Award in 1998 from the Maine Campus Compact and with St. Joseph's College Outstanding Faculty Award in 1999.
 Joanne is a member of the Society for Epidemiologic Research, the American Public Health Association, the American Psychiatric Nurses Association, the Society for Occupational Health Psychology, and Sigma Theta Tau International, and the CT APRN Society.

 Her clinical work is in adult and community mental health.
 She has worked at the Connecticut Mental Health Center in New Haven, as a Visiting Mental Health nurse, and in Adult Inpatient Psychiatric, Admissions, Emergency Department, and Day Treatment settings.

 Research interest include Psychiatric epidemiology and Occupational Mental Health.
 Specific areas include Anxiety, Depression, Suicide, Violence, and the interface between mental and physical health.